Pacification of Ghent: Pacification

 The delegates met in the first week of October 1576.
 The rebels were represented by Paulus Buys, Grand Pensionary of Holland, and Philips of Marnix, lord of Sint-Aldegonde; the States General sent Elbertus Leoninus, a professor at Leuven University, among others.
-These negotiators had already met during the abortive negotiations at Breda the previous year and therefore knew what the main stumbling blocks for reaching agreement were.
-They also knew that speed was of the essence because the arrival of the King's brother, Don Juan, was imminent (he was to arrive in Luxembourg in early November), and it would be easier to reach agreement if the "royalist" side was not encumbered by his control.
+These negotiators had already met during the abortive negotiations at Breda the previous year and therefore knew the main stumbling blocks to reaching agreement.
+They also knew that speed was essential, as King's brother, Don Juan, was to arrive in Luxembourg in early November, and it would be easier to reach agreement if the "royalist" side was not encumbered by his control.

-The delegates reached an agreement on 30 October, less than three weeks after the beginning of the negotiations.
-Its ratification by the States General on 8 November 1576 was undoubtedly hastened by the sack of Antwerp by Spanish mutineers on 4 November, which helped sway many opinions toward ratification.
+The delegates reached an agreement on 30 October, in less than three weeks time.
+Its ratification by the States General on 8 November 1576 was undoubtedly hastened by the sack of Antwerp by Spanish mutineers on 4 November, which helped sway many toward ratification.

 The preamble of the treaty held the previous Spanish government in Brussels responsible for the war.
 The provinces of the Netherlands agreed to jointly drive out the Spaniards and their supporters "to restore the citizens to their rights, privileges, and liberties and their former prosperity".

 Article 1 provided for a general amnesty for acts on both sides after the troubles started in 1568.
-Article 3 provided that, "once the Spaniards had been driven out", the States General would return the country into the hands of the King, decide the issue of religion (which had been an important cause of dissension), and return all military installations taken by the rebels to the authority of the king.
+Article 3 provided that, "once the Spaniards had been driven out", the States General would return the country into the hands of the King, decide the contentious issue of religion, and return all military installations taken by the rebels to the authority of the king.
 In article 5, they declared that all placards by Alba for the suppression of heresy were revoked, and nobody would be punished for religious offenses before the States General decided the matter of religion.
 Article 4 provided that, outside Holland and Zeeland, no action against the Catholic religion was to be allowed.
 The remaining articles dealt with such issues as the free movement of goods and persons, the freeing of prisoners of war, the return of confiscated properties (especially those of the Prince of Orange), the reimbursement of the Prince for his expenses in the conduct of the war against the government troops before 1572, and the problems caused by the need to equalize the inflated currency in Holland and Zeeland with that in the other provinces.

-The Pacification, therefore, bore the aspects of both a peace treaty between the rebellious and the "loyal" provinces, and a project for a further defensive union.
-That further union was concluded on 9 January 1577 by the (first) Union of Brussels.
+The Pacification bore the aspects of both a peace treaty between rebellious and "loyal" provinces, and a step toward for a further defensive union.
+That initiative was concluded on 9 January 1577 by the (first) Union of Brussels.